-This was our day and our decision, and I wanted our families to be a big part of it but not in a way where I felt like they were sanctioning it.
-I think this was the biggest angst we went through in the lead up to the wedding – I wanted Molly to be able to walk with her parents if she wanted to, but I knew how it would look if she walked with her parents and I didn’t walk with mine, and I worried that would stir up bad family feelings.
+This was our day and our decision.
+I wanted our families to be a big part of it but not in a way where I felt like they were sanctioning it.
+I think this was the most significant angst we went through in the lead up to the wedding.
+Wanting Molly to be able to walk with her parents if she wanted to, but I knew how it would look if she walked with her parents, and I didn’t walk with mine, and I worried that would stir up bad family feelings.
 I really broke down about it a few times.
-Ultimately we decided to each walk by ourselves while friends played an acoustic cover of our favorite Brandi Carlile song (I know, I know) on guitar and violin.
+Ultimately, we decided to walk by ourselves while friends played an acoustic cover of our favorite Brandi Carlile song (I know) on guitar and violin.

 It was so beautiful, simple, and intimate, and our families were in the front row, so they still felt like such a central part of it.
 I’m really glad we worked it out.
 You never know what those little traumas are and how you’ll react until you’re in it, I think.

 It sounds like you did exactly what was right for you both.
 Do you have any last words that you’d like to share?

 N: Coming into this, both of us were a little skeptical of weddings.
 Like, is this just something that straight people do because of tradition?
 But we enjoyed the journey and the planning and the wedding itself so much.